-B. Justifications for a Rent Increase in Excess of the CPI Rent Adjustment
+C. Justifications for a Rent Increase in Excess of the CPI Rent Adjustment

-Regulations regarding the justifications for a Rent increase in excess of the CPI Rent Adjustment are attached as Appendix A to these Regulations.
-The justifications are: banking; capital improvement costs; uninsured repair costs; increased housing service costs; and the rent increase is necessary to meet constitutional or fair return requirements.
+The justifications for a Rent increase in excess of the CPI Rent Adjustment or Banking are capital improvement costs; uninsured repair costs; increased housing service costs; the rent increase is necessary to meet constitutional or fair return requirements; additional occupant as defined by OMC 8.22.020; and Tenant does not reside in the unit as their principal residence.